๐Ÿซ€Anatomy and Physiology II

 4. A patient presents with bloating and diarrhea after consuming dairy.
 Which brush border enzyme is likely deficient, and what is the mechanism behind these symptoms?

-5. An FRQ asks you to explain why the small intestine contains both secreted enzymes and brush border enzymes.
-Using specific examples, explain the functional advantage of this arrangement for nutrient absorption.
+5. Explain why the small intestine contains both secreted enzymes (working in the lumen) and brush border enzymes (anchored to the membrane).
+Using specific examples, describe the functional advantage of this two-step arrangement for nutrient digestion and absorption.